Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 The session identifier is chosen by the client and must be used consistently by the client to resume an earlier session.
 For fishes this will usually be the fish id.

 :::info
-If the `where` filter changes, a new session will be created regardless of the existence of a session with the same ID.
+If the `query` changes, a new session will be created regardless of the existence of a session with the same ID.
 :::

 TODO: